core-wg/corrclar/draft-ietf-core-corr-clar.md

 provided its criteria for 0RTT responses are met.
 The server can still send an Echo option with the successful response:
 Only when the client repeats that Echo value in a subsequent response can the replay window be initialized.
-Implementers of OSCORE should be aware that answering potential replays is only safe from the CoAP application's point of view.
+Implementers of OSCORE should be aware that answering potential replays can only be determined to be safe from the CoAP application's point of view.
-As always, unless the sender sequence number of the request has just been removed from a correctly initialized replay window, the response can not reuse the request's nonce, but needs to take a separate sequence number from the server's space.
+As always, unless the sequence number in the request has just been removed from an initialized replay window, the response can not reuse the request's nonce, but needs to be sent with a new sequence number from the server's space.

 Requests with 0RTT properties can currently not happen in DTLS because 0-RTT Data is not allowed for CoAP (cf. {{Section 14 of ?I-D.ietf-uta-tls13-iot-profile-09}}).
 However, that may change if a future document defines a profile for using early data with CoAP.